Sinclair Bell: Career

-Bell joined the Art History department faculty at Northern Illinois University as an Assistant Professor in 2008, was promoted to Associate Professor in 2012, and to Professor in 2020.
+Bell joined the Art History department faculty at Northern Illinois University as an assistant professor in 2008, was promoted to associate professor in 2012, and to professor in 2020.
 During the 2010–11 academic year, Bell was named a “Research Ambassador” to the Deutscher Akademischer Austauschdienst.
+In 2020, he was named a Presidential Teaching Professor, which "were established in 1991 to recognize and support faculty who excel in the practice of teaching" at Northern Illinois University.
+In 2023, he was named the 2024 recipient of the Excellence in Undergraduate Teaching Award from the Archaeological Institute of America.

-Bell has co-edited numerous volumes, including a book with Teresa Ramsby on freed slaves in ancient Rome titled Free at Last!
+Bell has co-edited nearly 20 volumes, including a book with Teresa Ramsby on freed slaves in ancient Rome Free at Last!
 The Impact of Freed Slaves on the Roman Empire and with Alexandra Carpino A Companion to the Etruscans.
-Bell was selected for a three-year term as the Editor of the journal the Memoirs of the American Academy in Rome..
+Bell was selected for a three-year term as the Editor of the journal the Memoirs of the American Academy in Rome.

-He has received numerous postdoctoral grants and fellowships in support of his research, including a Postdoctoral Fellowship in Roman Archaeology at the University of Manitoba (2007-8), the Howard Fellowship from the George A. and Eliza Gardner Howard Foundation (2013), the Richard D. Cohen Fellowship from the Hutchins Center for African and African American Research at Harvard University (2019), and a Fellowship from the National Endowment for the Humanities (2021).
+He has received numerous postdoctoral grants and fellowships in support of his research, including a postdoctoral fellowship in Roman archaeology at the University of Manitoba (2007-8), the Howard Fellowship from the George A. and Eliza Gardner Howard Foundation (2013), the Richard D. Cohen Fellowship from the Hutchins Center for African and African American Research at Harvard University (2019), and a Fellowship from the National Endowment for the Humanities (2021).
 He also appeared as a presenter in a documentary on the Smithsonian Channel, "Rome's Chariot Superstar" which was based in part on his dissertation research.

+He was elected a Fellow of the Society of Antiquaries of London in 2023.